jenkinsci/compuware-zadviser-api-plugin/README.md

 ## zAdviser API Configuration

-In order to download zAdviser data, encrypt and upload to Compuware for hosting in Kibana, a customer access key and id must be provided.
+In order to download zAdviser data, encrypt and upload to Compuware, a customer access key and id must be provided.
 An encryption key is also required if encrypting data prior to upload.

 Navigate to Manage Jenkins / Configure System and go to zAdviser API Configuration section.